When Can You Leave Your Child Home Alone?

 4. Establish rules.

-Rules should be set for what food can be cooked (if necessary), having friends over (or not), internet usage, doing homework, household chores and playing outdoors or at a neighbor’s house — among other things.
+Rules should be set for what food can be cooked (if necessary), having friends over (or not), internet usage, doing homework, household chores and playing outdoors or at a neighbour’s house — among other things.

 5. Have them do chores.